ErSchneider/alpaca-market-stream/README.md

 - Navigate to http://localhost:8086/
 - Log in with the placeholder credentials (or your changed ones)
 - Explore -> FROM testbucket -> Filter testmeasurement -> select metrics -> Submit
-- Change settings, view raw data and create dashboards directly in influxDB as needed
+- Change settings, view raw data and create dashboards directly in the influxDB GUI
+- To see active spark jobs, navigate to http://localhost:4040/jobs/

 ### Examples